A Mark of Distinction

 There is a second entry point into the Honors Program for current students who did not have the opportunity to join entering their freshman year.
 All students with a 3.3 cumulative GPA during their first year fall semester who are recommended by their Advisor or Intro to Engineering professor can enter the program in their spring semester.

-As an academically qualified and motivated student, you have the opportunity to distinguish your academic career through participation in the Engineering Honors program.
-You take a minimum of six Honors courses (18 credits) that add both depth and breadth to your curriculum.
-You begin by taking introductory level engineering courses with an honors cohort of like-minded engineering students.
-Then, at the upper levels, you select specialized courses in your
+Honors students will take a minimum of six Honors courses (18 credits) that add both depth and breadth to their curriculum.
+They begin by taking introductory level engineering courses with an honors cohort of like-minded engineering students:

 - HONE 102 Engineering Seminar